etechDevops/etech-legacy-appv1/README.md

 Get the LoadBalancer and access grafana on port 80 Access prometheus on port 9090
 ---

-How to Create a Kubernetes Monitoring Dashboard?
-For creating a dashboard to monitor the cluster:
-Click the '+' button on the left panel and select ‘Import’.
-Enter 12740 dashboard id under Grafana.com Dashboard.
-Click ‘Load’.
-Select ‘Prometheus’ as the endpoint under prometheus data sources drop down.
-Click ‘Import’.
----

-How to create other dashboards:

-How to Create Kubernetes Cluster Monitoring Dashboard?
-For creating a dashboard to monitor the cluster:
-Click the '+' button on the left panel and select ‘Import’.
-Enter 3119 dashboard id under Grafana.com Dashboard.
-Click ‘Load’.
-Select ‘Prometheus’ as the endpoint under prometheus data sources drop down.
-Click ‘Import’.
-This will show monitoring dashboard for all cluster nodes
----

-Create POD Monitoring Dashboard
-For creating a dashboard to monitor the cluster:
-Click the '+' button on the left panel and select ‘Import’.
-Enter 6417 dashboard id under Grafana.com Dashboard.
-Click ‘Load’.
-Select ‘Prometheus’ as the endpoint under prometheus data sources drop down.
-Click ‘Import’
----

 ============
 You can also deploy nginx in that namespace.
 $kubectl create ns prometheus
 $kubectl get ns
 $kubectl run nginx --image=nginx --namespace=prometheus
-Also deploy etechapp this is the yaml --> https://github.com/etechDevops/etech-legacy-appv1 Footer
+Also deploy etechapp this is the yaml --> https://github.com/etechDevops/etech-legacy-appv1
-© 2022 GitHub, Inc.
-Footer navigation
-Terms
-Privacy
-Security
-Status
-Docs
-Contact GitHub
-Pricing
-API
-Training
-Blog
-About